Lessons From a Real Groomer: Your Workstation, Brushes & Combs

-Bathtubs and sinks are fine places to wash your pet, but a utility sink (usually in the garage) also makes a great bathing place if your pet is small enough to fit.
+Bathtubs and sinks are fine places to wash your pet, but a utility sink (usually in the garage) also makes a great bathing place if your pet is small enough to fit inside.
 Place a tub mat or hand towel in the bottom of your tub/sink to provide secure foot traction for your pet.
 This also lessens their anxiety if they are afraid of water or have long nails that cause them to slip on smooth surfaces.
 Go shopping for an inexpensive hand shower attachment that will slip over the end of the faucet and makes bathing a snap.
 I have gotten them for just a few bucks and they're not hard to find.
 Okay, now that your setup at home is ready, lets discuss what tools should be in your tool box and how and when to use them.
-When I refer to these tools later while discussing the grooming process you can refer back to this section as needed for the correct technique.

 The Bristle Brush

-Another brush widely available (and usually at the grocery store) is the bristle brush.
-(My first brush as a kid for my little dog was one of these, and that's where we got it).
+Another brush widely available (even at the grocery store) is the bristle brush.
 Most people are using a bristle brush at home already when they should be using a slicker brush.
-Bristle brushes are great for very short coated breeds like Dachshunds, Chihuahua's, Rat terrier's, mini Doberman pinchers, etc. I've never seen a brush burn caused by this style of brush.
-If your dog has longer and/or thicker hair than one of these breeds please try the slicker brush.
-Now on the other hand you can effectively use a bristle brush on longer coated breeds for sensitive areas such as the face or around the anus.
+Bristle brushes are great for very short coated breeds like Dachshunds, Chihuahua's, Rat Terrier's, mini Doberman Pinschers, etc. If your dog has longer and/or thicker hair than one of these breeds please try the slicker brush.
+You can effectively use a bristle brush on longer coated breeds for sensitive areas such as the face or around the anus.
 This may be wise if you are new to slicker brushes and want to be cautious.
+I've never seen a brush burn caused by this style of brush.
 There are pins on the other side of most bristle brushes meant to comb through long thick coats and I honestly don't think they serve their purpose very well.
 I've tried using pin brushes, and frankly I don’t like them and some of the other tools we'll discuss do a better job.

 Rubber Bathing Curries

 A rubber curry comb is an awesome tool to use during the bath.
 It helps lather shampoo, massage the skin and muscles, and ensure that shampoo is being worked thoroughly into the coat.
-A lot of times hair will become trapped in the layers of coat instead falling out naturally during a shedding period.
-Especially on thick-coated breeds, using a rubber curry during the bath will help break up those impenetrable chunks of hair and ultimately help you remove a lot of excessive undercoat. .
+Often, shedding hair will become trapped in the layers of coat instead of falling out during a shedding period.
+Especially on thick-coated breeds, using a rubber curry during the bath will help break up those impenetrable chunks of hair and ultimately help you remove a lot of excessive undercoat, saving you lots of brushwork later.
 This is a must-have tool in my shop.

-Well, that's the end of lesson #1.
+Well, that's the end of this lesson.
 I hope you will come back to read the next lesson, where I will discuss clippers and scissors.
 Happy Grooming!